Gynecologic cancer disparities in the United States: Socioeconomic and institutional barriers

 Receiving a recommendation by one's physician is strongly correlated with patients seeking out to be screened by a Pap smear.
 Across different racial and ethnic groups, having a regular doctor increases the likelihood of a patient undergoing regular Pap smearing.
 Additional barriers such as long wait times, lack of transportation, inability to take off work, lack of family support or available child care options can often impact patients' abilities to seek out and receive appropriate preventative measures and treatment.

 Lack of knowledge and awareness

 Understanding cervical cancer and its link to human papillomavirus (HPV) is closely related to agreeing to undergo Pap smear screening or get vaccinated against HPV across population types.
 Cervical cancer patients who have never had a Pap test were more likely to have previously not been aware that they were capable of developing cervical cancer.

 Differences in treatment

 There have been documented racial and ethnic disparities in clinical treatment for cervical cancer.
 Research has shown that African Americans are more likely than whites to go untreated.
 They are also less likely to receive clinical staging or be treated with surgery or combined therapy.

+Black women have a higher risk of dying from cervical cancer by 50%.